 What is it?

-Dylexia is the name for a specific perceptual motor disorder.
-It is a dynsfunction of the perceptual processes of the brain causing the individual to perceive visual images and sounds differently.
-It makes one at times unable to distinquish between various word sounds and letters.
+It makes one at times unable to distinguish between various word sounds and letters.
 These dysfunctions could be linked to color blindness or tone deafness.
 Many dyslexics are hyperactive, distractible, and poorly coordinated.
+Sometimes, symptoms can overlap with binocular vision dysfunction.

 Do Both Girls and Boys Have Dyslexia?